waycrate/waycrate.github.io/index.md

 ## Welcome to Waycrate.

-We create tools that are suckless in nature for the Wayland protocol in rust.
+We create tools that are suckless in nature for the Wayland protocol in Rust.

 Currently, we are developing [swhkd](https://github.com/waycrate/swhkd), a hotkey daemon that's a replacement for sxhkd.
 It aims to work across Wayland, Xorg and even